zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 }
 ```

-We use `#first-three` as our CSS selector, which is a `div` that contains three images - the app icons we're moving (SnapChat, Weather, and Angry Birds).
+We use `#first-three` as our CSS selector, which is a `div` that contains three images - the app icons we're moving.

 The first property we set is `position`.
-This property can have several different values, but the most important two are `absolute` and `relative`.
+This property can have several different values, but the most important two to know are `absolute` and `relative`.

 `absolute` means that an element's position is defined specifically.
 It's like telling someone, go stand in the top left corner of the room, 10 feet from the left wall, and ten feet from the top wall.
 No matter the size of the room, you always have to stay 10 feet from the top and the left.